 advanced practice

-Education– Responsible for education, competency assessments & ongoing support for Enteral Feeding devices, Parental Nutrition and Central Venous Access education throughout the hospi
+Education | – Responsible for education, competency assessments & ongoing support for Enteral Feeding devices, Parental Nutrition and Central Venous Access education throughout the hospi – Education for patients using feeding devices. |

-– Research into Vascular Access, such as assessing the need for midlines and ultrasound guide cannulation
+Research | – Research of NGPOD for launch into Hospita – Research into Vascular Access, such as assessing the need for midlines and ultrasound guide cannulation – Keep up with national & international guidance relating to speciality |

 Why did you want to become an advanced practitioner?